Landing page: References

 A reference landing page presents information that is relevant to the visitor.
 These can display text, images, dynamic compilations of relevant links or other elements.
-The idea is to isolate the visitor in this landing page from any other distractions, like full website menu or "similar products", and surround the visitor with all available information about the targeted product to convince him to take action and get captured.
+The idea is to isolate the visitor in this landing page from any other distractions, like full website menu or "similar products", and surround the visitor with all available information about the targeted product to convince them to take action and get captured.

 The "References" landing page type should be a transitional stage before the second type which is the "Transactional" Type.

 Transactional

 The purpose of the transactional landing page is to persuade a visitor to take action by completing a transaction.
 This is accomplished by providing a form that needs to be filled out.
 The visitor information is obtained in order to add the visitor's email address to a mailing list as a prospect.
 An email campaign can then be developed based on responses to transactional landing pages.
 The goal is to capture as much information about the visitor as possible.
 The ultimate goal is to convert the visitor into a customer.